daskeyboard/daskeyboard.io/q-authentication.md

 {"access_token":"0e155790a123543467860509b7e5","refresh_token":"5f1b05834235bc020ba33aa8","user_id":7654,"expires_in":86400}
 ```

-### Grant Type: password
+### Grant Type: password (NOT recommended)

-The password grant is a method that allows a user to get an `access token` and a `refresh token` using his/her Q cloud email and password.
+The password grant is a method allowing a user to get an `access token` and a `refresh token` using his/her Q cloud email and password.
 Using this grant is not recommended since it shares user's password.

 Query: